life-itself/community/content/programs/spring-praxis-2024.md

 Weekends don't have any frame.
 During that time spontaneous cooking and eating organisation happens.
 This is a time that gives opportunity to discover surroundings such as Plum Village or prehistorical caves.

-The monthly cost ranges between 450 to 950 euros for lodging, depending on the room, plus approx. 300 euros for food and amenities.
+The monthly cost ranges between 450 to 950 euros for lodging, depending on the room, plus approx. 300 euros for food and amenities ( 10 euros/ day).
 All communal food is organic and plant-based.

 Ideal candidates are those who resonate with these principles and practices, have a project to work on and are ready to explore being community.